thoun/tickettoride/README.md

 # How to start PHP unit test
 go on tests dir and start execute file, for example `php ./tickettoride.game.test-longest-path.php` / `php ./tickettoride.game.test-destination-completed.php`

+# Points of rules
+If there is a lot of locomotives remaining in a small set of available cards (for example 3 locomotives in 5 visible cards, no card in discard), we attempt 3 times to replace and if there is still 3 locomotives, we log and let them visible (to avoid an infinite loop).
+In case the player cannot pick destination cards nor train car cards, and cannot claim a route, we let him pass.
+What if he can only construct ?
+Does he have to ? -> probably yes, no issue here What if he can only pick destinations ?
+Does he have to ? -> asked, can be a negative move for the player

 # About other maps
 Some code is already prepared in case of new maps. search "TODO MAPS" to activate them if you duplicate this project to create a new map